Frequently Asked Questions

 Can I leave SF and/or host visitors?

 An important part of the Westmont in San Francisco experience is immersing yourself in the life of the City along with your housemates.
 For this reason, we ask that you do not plan to leave San Francisco for the first month and limit travels outside of the City for the rest of the semester.
-It is also strongly encourages to not have any visitors during the first month.
+It is also strongly encouraged to not have any visitors during the first month.
 Students must request approval from the Resident-Staff Assistant for any visitors staying overnight.

 What are some fun things to do in San Francisco?